 Because one function of the Academic Writing course is to prepare students for discussions and presentations on literature, linguistics, and communications in seminars in their third and fourth year classes, we ask Academic Writing teachers to have their students prepare a presentation.
-This activity takes about two classes to complete and also offers teachers some "breathing time" in between responding and marking the students' essay drafts.
+This task takes about two classes to complete and offers teachers some "breathing time" to read and mark students' papers.
 You might schedule it in early December after collecting your students' second draft.
 Alternately, you may wish to do it as a type of summative evaluation activity at the end of the course.

-To run it most easily, assign one student in class to be the timekeeper.
+To run the task most easily, assign one student in class to be the timekeeper.
 This will leave you free to watch and rate and write a note to the presenter and give the student immediate feedback after their presentation as well as cutting down on your marking.